Merberg/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![Testing Data Labels][iTestBarh]

 The softmax probabilities show that the network had a slim chance of correctly identifying the failing classes as they did not appear in the top five.
-On the other end of the spectrum, the Yield sign almost hit an 80% probability.
+On the other end of the spectrum, the passing signs hit above an 88%, even reaching 100% probabilities for the Slippery road and Yield.

 *Failing Classes:*